 You can get your ID card at Campus Police.
 Your student ID is needed for meals in the Dining Commons, checking out books at the library, getting into sporting events, exercising at the Well, etc....

 Is there a student handbook?

-Yes, the Student Handbook - The Odyssey -- is available online.
+Yes, the Student Handbook - The Odyssey.
 In it you will find information on student services, campus resources, campus directory information, local churches, university policies, and expectations for student conduct.